mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 pointAnnotation.iconTextFitPadding = [1, 2.3, 4, 5]
 ```

-As a result, `PointAnnotationManager.iconTextFit` and `PointAnnotationManager.iconTextFitPadding` are deprecated in v11 and will be removed in v12.
+As a result, ``PointAnnotationManager/iconTextFit`` and ``PointAnnotationManager/iconTextFitPadding`` are deprecated in v11 and will be removed in v12.

 ### 3.3 Replace deprecated Events methods